-The internet has become a crucial part of daily life for individuals and business.
+The Internet has become a crucial part of daily life for individuals and business.
 As such, cyber security is crucial to all businesses, regardless of size or sector.
+While no organisation is ever 100% secure, cyber security is about taking steps to manage future risk.
 Without adequate cyber security measures embedded into culture and operations, businesses are taking huge risks.
-Events throughout 2017, such as the WannaCry ransomware attacks, the Equifax breach and the leaking of thousands of personal emails have received global media attention and exemplified the importance of protecting information which is sensitive both to businesses and their customers.
+Recent events, such as the WannaCry ransomware attacks, the Equifax breach and the leaking of thousands of personal emails have received global media attention and exemplified the importance of protecting information which is sensitive both to businesses and their customers.

 Understanding and recognising the evolving landscape of cyber threats at board level is essential to the sustainability and competitiveness of businesses.
 Acting on cyber security requires being prepared for and responding to breaches, and concerns intellectual property, customer information, resources, financial data, employee records, and much more.
 From coffee machines to driverless cars, everything that is linked to a network has the potential to be accessed by hackers.
 This increase in interconnectivity is becoming more prevalent with the growth of the ‘Internet of Things’, and the ability to collect much more data, from more individuals, and more sensitive data.
 The security built into all products and services is becoming even more important, as well as that used by companies in their business practices.

 A business’s preparedness for a cyber attack, and how it responds in the event of an attack, can have profound impacts up to and including complete organisational failure.
 The 2017 Information Security Breaches Survey reported that 68% of large organisations had experienced a security breach of some sort.
 An FSB report published in June 2016 notes that 66% of small businesses have been victim to cybercrime, often more than once.
 Each of these crimes reportedly cost small businesses, on average, nearly £3,000.
 Given the impact of these breaches, cyber security is not exclusively an issue for large multinationals.